This consultation is now closed

 When there are problems or nuisance in an area affecting the local community's quality of life, we may put rules in place to deal with it.
 These rules or 'orders' are designed to make sure we can all use and enjoy public spaces, safe from antisocial behaviour.

-It will be a criminal offence not to stick to the order, and you can either get a fixed penalty notice of £100 or be prosecuted, which could lead to a fine of up to £1,000.
+It will be a criminal offence not to comply with the order, and you can either receive a fixed penalty notice of £100 or be prosecuted, which could lead to a fine of up to £1,000.

 Why is a PSPO put in place?